What is Chocolatey?

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 If there are no errors, Chocolatey will be installed.
-We can verify the installation using one of the following commands.
+We can verify the installation using the choco or choco -? command.

 Install Using Windows Cmd Shell